rithmschool/intermediate_javascript/unit-01/08-prototypes.md

 c.sayHi() // Bran Stark says hi!
 ```

 So what have we done here?
-We've set the prototype of the Child to be a newly created object with a prototype of `Parent.prototype` (`Object.create` accepts as a parameter another object to set as the `prototype`).
+We've set the prototype of the `Child` to be a newly created object with a prototype of `Parent.prototype` (`Object.create` accepts as a parameter another object to set as the `prototype`).

 You may see inheritance done by using the `new` keyword instead of using `Object.create`.
-This will do almost the same thing, but add additional unnecessary properties on the prototype (since it is creating an object with undefined properties just for the prototype)
+This will do almost the same thing, but add additional unnecessary properties on the prototype (since it is creating an object with undefined properties just for the prototype).
+For more on this, check out [this](http://stackoverflow.com/questions/13040684/javascript-inheritance-object-create-vs-new) Stack Overflow question.

 ### Why do we need Object.create?